Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle: Algorithm

 \section{Algorithm}

-\rev{ In this section, based on the HMP in \Cref{thm:hmp}, we review the MSA algorithm and develop an analysis of the stability of collision and a convergence theorem demonstrating linear convergence for the MSA algorithm.
-Following the spirit of the MSA algorithm, we develop an improved version for better numerical convergence. }
+In this section, based on the HMP in \Cref{thm:hmp} and the MSA algorithm, we develop an improved version for better numerical convergence.

-\rev{ Prior to the development of numerical algorithms, the jump function of the costate requires extra clarification.
+Prior to the development of numerical algorithms, the jump function of the costate requires extra clarification.
 Equations \eqref{eq:backward_jump} and \eqref{eq:backward_eta} are condensed into a jump function $G$ for simplicity as follows:

 Note that $G$ depends on $\bx(\gamma_i^+)$, $\bu(\gamma_i^+)$, and $\bu(\gamma_i^-)$, due to $\eta$.
 Here $\bu(\gamma_i^{\pm})$ refers to the after/before-jump values of $\bu$.
 To clarify the semantic meaning of the after/before-jump values, we introduce $\beta_i$, which denotes the $i$-th discontinuous point of $\bu$.
 For the optimal solution, we have $\gamma_i = \beta_i$.
-Suggested by \Cref{thm:only_one_collision_with_estimate}, when $\bu$ is close to optimal, the number of $\beta_i$ equals that of $\gamma_i$, \ie $\bx$ and $\bu$ have the same number of discontinuities; but the location of the discontinuities might be different, \ie $\gamma_i\ne\beta_i$.
+However, when $\bu$ approaches optimality, it is crucial to note that the locations of the discontinuities can be different, \ie, $\gamma_i\ne\beta_i$, even though the number of $\beta_i$ equals that of $\gamma_i$.
 It implies that $\bu(\gamma_i^{\pm})$ is not a stable quantity; it might change discontinuously when $\gamma_i$ leaps over $\beta_i$.
 We shall use $\bu(\beta_i^\pm)$ instead in designing numerical algorithms.
 This is also reflected later in \cref{eq:control_resolve_steepest} for approximating $\beta_i$.
 Therefore, we rewrite equation \eqref{eq:backward_jump_form1} as

-Next, we will review the MSA algorithm and develop a modified version using the formula \eqref{eq:backward_jump_form2} instead. }
+Next, we will review the MSA algorithm and develop a modified version using the formula \eqref{eq:backward_jump_form2} instead.